MDI Food Access Project

 Where Does the MDI Food Access Project Van Stop?

-The MDI Food Access Project van makes regular stops every Saturday in Bar Harbor, Northeast Harbor, and Southwest Harbor.
+During sessions, the MDI Food Access Project van makes regular stops every Saturday to the Neighborhood House in Northeast Harbor and the Community Health Center in Southwest Harbor.

 What Can I Expect in a Typical Food Box?